Cape Town: Culture

-Cape Town is noted for its architectural heritage, with the highest density of Cape Dutch style buildings in the world.
-Cape Dutch style, which combines the architectural traditions of the Netherlands, Germany, France and Indonesia, is most visible in Constantia, the old government buildings in the Central Business District, and along Long Street.
 The annual Cape Town Minstrel Carnival, also known by its Afrikaans name of Kaapse Klopse, is a large minstrel festival held annually on 2 January or "Tweede Nuwe Jaar" (Second New Year).
 Competing teams of minstrels parade in brightly coloured costumes, performing Cape Jazz, either carrying colourful umbrellas or playing an array of musical instruments.
-The Artscape Theatre Centre is the largest performing arts venue in Cape Town.
-The city was named the World Design Capital for 2014 by the International Council of Societies of Industrial Design.

 The city also encloses the 36 hectare Kirstenbosch National Botanical Garden that contains protected natural forest and fynbos along with a variety of animals and birds.
 There are over 7,000 species in cultivation at Kirstenbosch, including many rare and threatened species of the Cape Floristic Region.
 In 2004 this Region, including Kirstenbosch, was declared a UNESCO World Heritage Site.

 Whale watching is popular amongst tourists: southern right whales and humpback whales are seen off the coast during the breeding season (August to November) and Bryde's whales and orca can be seen any time of the year.

 The nearby town of Hermanus is known for its Whale Festival, but whales can also be seen in False Bay.
 Heaviside's dolphins are endemic to the area and can be seen from the coast north of Cape Town; dusky dolphins live along the same coast and can occasionally be seen from the ferry to Robben Island.

-The only complete windmill in South Africa is Mostert's Mill, Mowbray.
-It was built in 1796 and restored in 1935 and again in 1995.